Best Cribs 2018 | Best Selling & Top Rated Baby Crib Reviews

 - It has some smell that requires airing before using it

+Jenny Lind 3-in-1 is a JPMA certified crib available on Amazon.
+It is made of solid New Zealand Pine wood and has four adjustable levels to offer the best safety and comfort.
 Jenny Lind celebrates traditional beauty.
-It is one of the cribs that DaVinci produced and it offers timeless artistry that has come to be loved as well as a popular classic.
+It is one of the cribs that DaVinci produced and it offers timeless artistry that has come to be loved by parents looking for something classic.
 It is a crib that you will treasure in your nursery for years.
 It has a stunning and elegant look that is at the same time safe.

 Safety is what it offers best.
 It has fixed sides that provide stability, guard rails for extra support.
-The non-toxic finish will not disappoint you.
-This crib has a simple design that enhances the nursery’s appearance.
+The non-toxic finish will not disappoint you and you can rest assured that your little one isn’t breathing in and hazardous chemicals.

 The only thing about this crib is that it does not convert to a full sized bed.
 Most customers have also complained about the wheels which they feel are not safe and the railing breaks easily causing the bottom to fall out from the underside at times.